nichoth/template-ts/README.md

 # template ts

-A template for typescript *dependency* modules that run in a browser environment.
-Uses `tape-run` for tests in a browser.
+A template for typescript *dependency* modules that run in node.

 ## use
 1. Use the template button in github.
 Or clone this then `rm -rf .git && git init`.
 Then `npm i && npm init`.